namhyung/uftrace/README.md

 How to install uftrace
 ======================

-The uftrace was written in C and tried to minimize external dependencies.
+The uftrace is written in C and tried to minimize external dependencies.
-Currently it requires libelf in elfutils package to build, and there's some more optional dependencies.
+Currently it requires libelf in elfutils package to build, and there're some more optional dependencies.

 Once you installed required software(s) on your system, it can be built and